PetroFeed/js-style-guide/README.md

   - For more information see [Truth Equality and JavaScript](http://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/#more-2108) by Angus Croll

   - Multi-line conditionals are **BAD**.
-It's a good excuse to use a function or series of functions.
-If however, they are necessary they should be aligned nicely.
+They are a good excuse to use a functions or series of functions instead.
+If however, they are necessary, they should be aligned nicely.

     ```javascript
     // bad